riccardo-df/aggTrees/README.md

 Aggregation trees provide a completely nonparametric approach to constructing partitions of the population that can handle covariate spaces of arbitrary dimensions and an arbitrary number of interactions among covariates.
 The approach consists of three steps:

-1. Estimate the conditional average treatment effects (CATES);
+1. Estimate the conditional average treatment effects (CATEs);
 2. Construct a decision tree using the CATEs;
 3. Generate a sequence of “optimal” partitions of the covariate space by pruning the tree.